Redesign a friendly, elegant, and consistent interface for Polarr Photo Editor V6

 Figma, ProtoPie, Principle, Overflow

-The interface is too complex for beginners to get started; many new users give up.
+Complex interface discourages beginners; many new users give up.

 πŸŒ€ Low Efficiency